khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_8.md

 # The weakness of the narrations mentioning wiping the face with the hands after duʿā

+\chaptermark{Narrations mentioning wiping the face with the hands after duʿā}

 From Irwā al-Ghalīl (2/178--182) by Shaykh al-Albānī

 1) “The Prophet \pbuh, when he raised his hands in duʿā', he would not put them down until he had wiped his face with them.”